theBrianCui/Watchit/README.md

  2. Complete, or skip, the detailed registration information.
 Then, click on the *Settings* tab in the left column.
  3. The SMTP & API Credentials page should open.
 Click on the *Add API Key* button.
  4. A new API key will be generated and appear in the *Key* column of the list.
 Copy this to your clipboard.
- 5. Open the *config.json* file in the Watchit root directory.
-In the "apikey" key-value pair, replace the value "paste-your-api-key-here" with the API key from step 4 (without quotes).
+ 5. Open the `config.json` file in the Watchit root directory.
+In the `apikey` key-value pair, replace the value `paste-your-api-key-here` with the API key from step 4.
- 6. Make sure the "service" key is set to the value "mandrill".
+ 6. Make sure the `service` key is set to the value `mandrill`.
 You're all set!

 If you own a domain name, it is highly recommend that you [register your domain with Mandrill](https://mandrillapp.com/settings/sending-domains) for sending.
 This will reduce the likelihood of your emails appearing as spam or phishing attempts.